kateuckele/comparative_genomics/README.md

 Based on the BlockDisplay output, `Satsuma2Circos.py` generates two karyotype files and a links file that can be used with Circos.

-To run the `Satsuma2Circos.py` script, specify the BlockDisplay input file as follow:
+To run the `Satsuma2Circos.py` script, specify the BlockDisplay input file:

 `python Satsuma2Circos.py --input block_display_input_file`

-Additional `Satsuma2Circos.py` arguments can be viewed by calling for help as follows:
+Additional `Satsuma2Circos.py` arguments can be viewed by calling for help:

 `python Satsuma2Circos.py --help`